cfeldstein/rock-paper-scisors/game/README.md

 ## Use python to implement the game play
 ## Write unit tests with pytest
 "Pytest is a mature full-featured Python testing tool that helps you write better programs" - https://docs.pytest.org/en/latest/

+## Usage:
+Ensure you are using python3.
+This was developed using python 3.7 but should work with any version of python3.

+From your command line go to: rock-paper-scissors/game/rps

+###To Run
+Run: python rps.py

+## To Test using pytest
+Run: pytest